Muriel Robertson

 Muriel Robertson FRS, FRSTM, F.I.Biol (8 April 1883 – 14 June 1973) was a Scottish protozoologist and bacteriologist at the Lister Institute, London from 1915 to 1961.
 She made key discoveries of the life cycle of trypanosomes.
+She was one of the founding members of the Society for Microbiology along with Alexander Fleming and Marjory Stephenson.

 Early life and education

 Robertson was born in Glasgow, the seventh of 12 children of Elizabeth Ritter and her husband, engineer Robert Andrew Robertson.
-She was educated privately and then attended the University of Glasgow where she obtained a Master of Arts in 1905.
+Up to the time of her entry to the University of Glasgow she was taught at home.
+After her father's sudden death, when she was 16, her initial thoughts were to study medicine; but her mother insisted on her taking a degree in Arts first.
+Preliminary scientific courses could be included in such a degree, and it was there she acquired her first formal scientific teaching.
+It was in studying with Graham Kerr that she was given her first chance to work on the life cycles of protozoa.
+This would prove a major theme and interest for the rest of her life.
 She worked for two years in Glasgow after graduating.
 An early project was a study of Pseudospora volvocis, a protozoan parasite of the alga Volvox.